 “Have you tried talking to the police?
 Did you ask anyone at his office if they’d seen him?”
-It’s a question that guys like me are kind of obligated to ask.
+Those are both questions that guys like me are kind of obligated to ask.
 Cops tend to look at a P.I. the way most people look at rats, and they don’t always take kindly to private investigators dabbling in “real police work.”
 That’s their turf, and they guard it jealously.
 This was especially true in my case, given my less-than-sterling history with the NOPD.

 I’d been a cop once.
 Not anymore.

 “Yes, but his boss said he didn’t show up to work!
 I tried to call the police too!
 They said they’d look into it, but they haven’t done anything yet!”
 She looked as though she were about to cry.